Sereno1710/feup-lbaw/wiki/er.md

 1. Link to the home page.
 2. Links to a page to deposit money into the user account (left), submit an auction into the platform (middle) and view all auctions available (right).
 3. Link to the user profile.
+4. Notifications button
-4. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
+5. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
-5. Breadcrumbs to help the user navigate.
+6. Breadcrumbs to help the user navigate.
-6. Search bar to help the user find auctions and other users.
+7. Search bar to help the user find auctions and other users.
-7. Links to a page with the user's complete bidding history (left) and complete seller history (right).
+8. Links to a page with the user's complete bidding history (left) and complete seller history (right).
-8. Link to edit profile page, where you can change name and profile picture (only visible if it's the user's own profile).
+9. Link to edit profile page, where you can change name and profile picture (only visible if it's the user's own profile).
-9. Each auction card has a link to the auction in question.
+10. Each auction card has a link to the auction in question.
-10. View all of your followed auctions.
+11. View all of your followed auctions.

 #### UI10: View Auction